 Automation Studio is used to configure and program all B&R control components.
 Core issues include getting a clear overview of all product groups, initial commissioning of a controller, understanding the functions of the runtime environment and knowing the options for integrated configuration and diagnostics.

-Automation Studio 4 or later installed on the user’s laptop
+Automation Studio 4 or higher installed on the user’s laptop

 Experience in manual configuration of IP address in Microsoft Windows

-- Use the programming tool Automation Studio and its help documentation.
+- Use the programming tool Automation Studio and its help system.

 - Configure hardware functions and set up CPU simulation.